Luke Zachrich: Boxing career

 A few weeks before making his debut with the Ultimate Fighting Championship, Zachrich competed in a cruiserweight boxing bout against Strikeforce veteran and combat journeyman John "J.P."
 Felty at TBC: Championship Boxing, getting a technical knockout victory over Felty in the second round with two seconds left.

 In a post-fight interview with Cage Passion Media, Zachrich said that he simply took the fight to keep himself busy and was already planning on returning to mixed martial arts, but didn't rule out the possibility of taking another boxing bout in the future.

 Following his release from the UFC in 2015, Zachrich made his return to boxing on January 15, 2016, scoring a TKO over the debuting Gary Vandyne at the Hollywood Casino in Columbus, Ohio.
 Less than two months later, Zachrich booked another boxing match and won a unanimous decision against Bill Yates on March 4, 2016.
 Zachrich has not competed in any amateur or professional boxing bouts since his decision victory over Yates.

 Personal life

 Zachrich holds an undergraduate degree in applied sciences from Bowling Green State University.
 He is currently married and has children.
-On top of competing in mixed martial arts, Zachrich revealed in an interview with MMAJunkie that he also remotely manages three Mellow Mushroom restaurants, and plans on opening and managing more in the future.
+On top of competing in mixed martial arts, Zachrich revealed in an interview with MMA Junkie that he also remotely manages three Mellow Mushroom restaurants, and plans on opening and managing more in the future.
 In 2017, Zachrich started a new position as a sales representative for the Columbus, Ohio branch of Stryker Corporation, a Fortune 500 medical technologies firm originally based in Kalamazoo, Michigan.